Smart grids by country: Brazil

+Smart grid efforts in Brazil

+Alternative energy generation auctions

 Brazil is working hard to address electricity generation diversity by implementing energy auctions for a variety of energy generation sources.
 Biomass is one of the sources Brazil is investing in to diversify its generation mix.
 Biomass currently represents the third largest electricity generation source in Brazil.
 Biomass is a preferable source in Brazil because of the prevalence of agriculture, especially sugarcane and its peak generation season correlates well with the hydroelectric valley season.
 In 2012, Brazil introduced a new amendment that would require local distributors to acquire at least 2 GW of biomass generation every year for 10 years.
 In addition to encouraging investment in biomass generation, Brazil is also promoting wind generation.
 Similar to biomass generation, wind is a preferable source because its peak generation season also correlates with the hydroelectric valley season.
 Wind generation potential is estimated to be 143.5 GW.
 Brazil began energy auctions for wind energy in 2009 and hope to have an installed capacity of 11 GW.
 Generation auctions were also arranged for solar electricity beginning in 2013.
 The solar market in Brazil is much smaller than he market for wind and biomass but it is growing with assistance from the government.